 4. Fees are inevitable.
 It isn't quite as simple as making a swap from a high interest rate to a low interest rate anymore.
 You will almost always be charged a balance transfer fee, which is determined as a percentage of the total amount you're transferring.
 In the past, transfer fees were capped.
 Today, on most balance transfer cards, there is no cap, so the more you transfer, the bigger the fee.
-A typical fee in 2015 is 3 percent, so if you transfer a $10,000 debt from another card, you'll pay a $300 fee right away.
+The most-typical balance transfer fee is 3 percent, so if you transfer a $10,000 debt from another card, you'll pay a $300 fee right away.
 Even if you have the cash to do so, it might or might not be worth it, depending on how much money you'll save on interest over the life of your debt.
-See if it makes sense for you using a balance transfer calculator
+See if it makes sense for you by using a balance transfer calculator.

 5. Transfer rates expire.
 A balance transfer card woos you with an extra-low annual percentage rate (APR) between 0 percent and 5 percent.
 That teaser rate, however, doesn't last forever.
 After a set period -- often a six months to a year, occasionally more, the interest rate will increase, probably to somewhere in the range of 12 percent to 18 percent -- perhaps even worse than the interest rate you were trying to get away from.
 Make a misstep, such as letting payments lag, and your great rate will disappear and in its place will appear the higher "go-to" rate.